Should You Buy a Home Business or Start From Scratch?

 There are a few drawbacks to consider when buying a home business, such as:

-- Cost of purchase.
+- Cost of purchasing the business.
 While direct sales businesses are affordable, buying an existing business or franchise can cost thousands of dollars.
-Plus there’s the purchase of any special equipment, inventory and marketing materials.
+Plus there’s the purchase of any special equipment, inventory, and marketing materials.

 - Less control over how the business is run.
 While having an existing plan you can follow is helpful, it can also limit how you run your business.
-Many direct sales companies and franchises have rules restrictions you’re required to adhere to.
+Many direct sales companies and franchises have rules and restrictions you’re required to adhere to.
+Some even have territories, limiting where you can do business.

-- There may be hidden issues, especially buying an existing business that might be struggling financially.
+- There may be hidden issues, especially buying an existing business.
+For example, an existing business might be struggling financially.
+My first attempt at home business I bought a business opportunity that went out of business the following month.

 There is no one best option when it comes to home business.
 You can only determine what is best for you.
 Some things to consider include:

-- Cost: What do you have to invest in your business?
+How much money do you have to invest in your business?
 Starting from scratch or direct sales is usually the most affordable while buying an existing business or franchise can get expensive.
+But your expense isn't just the startup.
+You'll want to calculate the ongoing running of the business as well, such as marketing, inventory, and other expenses involved in the business.

-- Training: You can get books, take courses and/or get a mentor to start a scratch business, but generally, buying a business offers training included in the deal.
+You can get books, take courses and/or get a mentor to start a scratch business, but generally, buying a business offers training included in the deal.
+Direct sales goes a step further, and provides you with a coach (sponsor), as well as access to others in the organization that are successful in the business.